 Guede also had a history of break-ins similar to that seen at the cottage.
 One week prior to the murder, Guede was caught breaking into a nursery school by the school's owner, Maria Del Prato, when she arrived unexpectedly during off hours with two repairmen.
 Del Prato along with the repairmen kept Guede at the nursery and called the police.

 When police searched Guede's backpack they found a laptop and cell phone that had recently been stolen from a Perugian law office.
 The break-in at the law office was very similar to the break-in at the cottage as Guede entered through an elevated window broken with a rock in both occasions.
 In the nursery school break-in, Guede was found in the possession of a large knife said to be stolen from the school’s kitchen.
 He was also in possession of a woman’s gold watch which tied him to another break-in occurring four days earlier.
 Guede’s break-in at the nursery no doubt made him a suspect in a previous burglary of the nursery in which cash had been stolen.

 In the month prior to Meredith Kercher’s murder, Guede had gone on a crime spree.
 His activities were no secret to the police yet they never managed to properly investigate Guede and never took him into custody.
 Why?
 The sad reality is, if the police had done their job properly Meredith Kercher would still be alive today and Amanda Knox and Raffaele Sollecito would have never been wrongfully convicted.

 The evidence against Rudy Guede:

-Rudy's handprints, in Meredith’s blood, were found on a pillow case in Meredith's room and on her wall.
+Guede's handprint, in Meredith’s blood, was found on a pillow case in Meredith's room.